pinobatch/numism/docs/gb_emu_testing.md

 --------------------
 I'm operating under the principle of "no cash."
 This means no paid operating systems nor paid emulators.
 Thus I'm running tests on Ubuntu, a GNU/Linux distribution.
-I test emulators made for Windows, such as NO$GMB, BGB, and the last version of KiGB, in Wine 5.0.2.
+I test emulators made for Windows, such as NO$GMB, BGB, rew., and the last version of KiGB, in Wine 5.0.2.

 I use KiGB for Windows because KiGB for Linux is three versions back.
 KiGB saves key bindings and other settings in the current working